 This is when Custom Post Types come into play.
 It is very important to know that it makes sense to create a custom post type for the use of Advanced Custom Fields .
 In my case, I call the Custom Post Type (CPT) simply therapist.

 You could always program the Custom Post Type yourself.
 But I used to the plugin "Custom Post Type UI" instead and I'll explain more about it in the next section.

-Custom Post Type UI: Free Plugin, the second one
+Custom Post Type UI: Free of charge plugin

 If Advanced Custom Fields (ACF) weren't enough wizardry for you so far, we've got something else up our sleeve: ACF in combination with Custom Post Type UI, short CPT UI.

 This allows you to display database content directly in the frontend as desired.
-In my case, I faced the challenge of trying to build a filter search with different fields.
-So I first had to upload all data to the backend using a CSV import.
+In my case, I was faced with the challenge of building a filter search with different fields.
+I had to first upload all the data into the backend using a CSV import.